S-Dey/Udacity-Linux-Server-Configuration-Project/README.md

 ## Steps to Set up the Server

-### 1. Creating the RSA Key Pair
+### 1. Creating an RSA Key Pair

-On your local machine, you will first have to set up the public and private key pair.
+On your local machine, first set up the public and private key pair.
 This key pair will be used to authenticate yourself while securely logging in to the server via SSH.
 The private key will be kept with you in your local machine, and the public key will be stored in the server.

 To generate a key pair, run the following command: